wenbinyugroup/ivabs/_sources/prevabs/guide.rst.txt

 .. include:: /replace.txt

-Guide for Preparing Input Files
+Preparing Input Files for PreVABS
 ===============================

 In PreVABS, a cross-section is defined through two aspects: components and global configuration, as shown in :numref:`Fig. %s <fig_csfiles1>`.